Nicole Watts – Head of Government Relations (Canada) for PayPal Inc.

 COVID-19 really emphasized the importance of PayPal’s role in helping merchants adapt to and master the booming digital economy.
 Small businesses in Canada have historically been slow adopters of e-commerce but the pandemic quickly changed that as many business owners altered their business model to include online sales.
 In just four years we saw the number of businesses transacting online increase by 400 percent with half of those coming online this year alone.
 It’s clear — business owners who once considered online sales a luxury now understand it is a necessity.

-At PayPal, we witnessed a three-fold increase in businesses across Canada signing up for our products and services during the past year.
 As a result, we recorded our best year in history, reporting exponential growth throughout 2020, and capping the year off with our strongest quarter yet, with a 36 percent increase in total payment volume in Q4.

 This growth speaks to the accelerated adoption of digital payments by businesses during the pandemic and demonstrates PayPal’s relevance and value proposition.